BoelaDW/Where-Souuls-Go-Sandbox/README.md

    - Skeletons now collide with blue brick blocks
    - Some performance optimisations have been done
 14 Oct:
-   - "Friendly" mob has been added, and they can jump!
+   - "Friendly" mob has been added, and they can jump
    - Klara mode is also new
    - GUI got a few changes
    - Friendly can get angry